 How to Calculate Dividend Yield Formula

-As we mentioned, dividend yield is expressed as a percentage and shows how much you can expect to make in dividends in a year for each dollar you invest in a particular stock.
+Dividend yield is a percentage that shows how much money investors can make in dividends per dollar invested in a stock.
 You can calculate dividend yield by dividing a company’s annual dividend by its current share price:

 Dividend Yield = Annual Dividends Per Share / Price Per Share